rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/ETH/modules/adex/history

-   Doing a GET on the adex events history resource will return the history of staking events (e.g. withdraw, deposit) and the performance statistics of the pools.
+   Doing a GET on the adex events history resource will return the history of staking events (e.g. withdraw, deposit) and the staking details of the pools.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``